Climate Smart Water and Wastewater Companies

-Title: Water and wastewater companies for climate mitigation (WaCCliM)
+Title: Water and Wastewater Companies for Climate Mitigation (WaCCliM)

-Overall term: 2013 to 2019
+Overall term: 2013 to 2022

-Water and wastewater utilities are among the largest consumers of energy in developing countries and emerging economies.
-This is partly due to high losses of water (50-60 per cent) and energy (40 per cent).
-Many of the utilities in Mexico, Peru, Thailand and Jordan are using out-dated and energy-intensive treatment technologies and pumps, and opportunities for recovering energy and nutrients from wastewater are not being exploited.
+Water and wastewater companies are among the largest consumers of energy in developing countries and emerging economies.
+This can partly be attributed to high losses of water (50-60 per cent) and energy (40 per cent).
+Many water and wastewater companies in Jordan, Mexico, Peru and Thailand use outdated and energy-intensive treatment technologies and pumps.
+In addition, opportunities for recovering energy and nutrients from wastewater are not exploited.